 An adorable vid of Toshi eating Ice Cream in honor of the Angular Seattle meetup 😉

 It was great meeting so many fun, smart people and the talks were very informative and entertaining.
 Learning a new framework can be a pretty daunting process, so it's great to have intelligent and helpful people teaching you, being surrounded by peers in the same boat and ICE CREAM 🍨!

-Link to the Videos
+The Talks: Link to the Videos

 Bonus Material: Before having to head back home I got to grab dinner with my most favorite webpack guru, Sean Larkin, and a new favorite person, Preact creator, Jason Miller.
 They're getting really great at this Boomerang thing 😄